bkuri/vfab/docs/_archive/implementation/roadmap.md

-# ploTTY Implementation Roadmap
+# vfab Implementation Roadmap

-**Purpose:** This document outlines the remaining implementation tasks for ploTTY, organized by priority and complexity.
+**Purpose:** This document outlines the remaining implementation tasks for vfab, organized by priority and complexity.
 It serves as a living roadmap for completing core functionality and nice-to-have management features.

 **Status:** ✅ **v1 COMPLETE** - All v1 features implemented. v2 planning in progress.